hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Properties.md

 ## What are Properties?

 GameSparks Properties give you a mechanism for customizing your player experience without being restricted to platform capabilities.
-Using Properties, you can store your own JSON configuration on the portal and attach this to GameSparks objects, such as Virtual Goods, Achievements, and Leaderboards.
-Secondly, you can access Properties directly through Cloud Code and assign Property Sets to players through Cloud Code.
+Using Properties, you can:
+* Store your own JSON configuration on the portal and attach this to GameSparks objects, such as Virtual Goods, Achievements, and Leaderboards.
+* Access Properties directly through Cloud Code and assign Property Sets to players through Cloud Code.

 When you create a Property, you create an arbitrary data set which you can then exploit for custom game configuration.